Changissnz/selfinterest/README.md

 is as significant as the immediate meaning and the ends out of that meaning.
-Due primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentatio of an indistinguishable whole.
+Due primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentation of a whole of indistinguishable components.